pysemtec/semantic-python-overview/README.md

     - tutorial: https://derwen.ai/docs/kgl/tutorial/
     - features:
         - an abstraction layer in Python for building knowledge graphs, integrated with popular graph libraries
-	- we realized that there are several "camps" of graph technologies, with little discussion between them
+	- perspective: there are several "camps" of graph technologies, with little discussion between them
         - focus on supporting "Hybrid AI" approaches that combine two or more graph technologies with other ML work
 	- PyData stack – e.g., Pandas, scikit-learn, etc. – allows for graph work within data science workflows
 	- scale-out tools – e.g., RAPIDS, Arrow/Parquet, Dask – provide for scaling graph computation (not necessarily databases)